 2. Click the Next: Prioritize Projects button.

-3. For each project, under each business driver, select the appropriate rate from the 6 point scale.
+3. For each project, under each business driver, select the appropriate rate from the 6-point scale.

 Using the Scatter Chart for Analysis

-The scatter chart is the plot of all projects in the portfolio including both selected and not selected projects.
+The scatter chart is the plot of all projects in the portfolio, including both selected and not selected projects.
 You can identify forced-in or forced-out projects as well.
-The x axis for this chart is total cost, while the y axis is strategic value.
-The information in the scatter chart is the same information in grid but it is organized in a different way which may be more visually appealing and easier to explain to some executives.
+The x-axis for this chart is total cost, while the y-axis is strategic value.
+The information in the scatter chart is the same information in grid, just represented visually with a diagram showing the value delivered by the selected projects.[AU: same information as where?], but it is organized in a different way, which may be more visually appealing and easier to explain to some executives.

 You can pause on each bubble in the scatter chart to display information about that project.

-To display the scatter chart, click Scatter Chart on the Ribbon in the Projects group of the Cost Constraint Analysis page.
+To display the scatter chart, click Scatter Chart on the ribbon in the Projects group of the Cost Constraint Analysis page.

 Forcing Projects In and Out

 When you force a project in or out, you are overriding the portfolio and choosing specific projects to include or exclude.
 The force-in or force-out drop down list will pull up the custom lookup field you selected when you defined the portfolio analysis properties.
-The purpose of this feature is to override the portfolio when necessary and to evaluate the impact on costs, resource requirements and strategic values.
+The purpose of this feature is to override the portfolio when necessary and to evaluate the impact on costs, resource requirements, and strategic values.

 To force a project in or out:

-1. On the Cost Constraint Analysis page, in the Projects section, locate the Force in/out column.
+1. On the Cost Constraint Analysis page in the Projects section, locate the Force in/out column.

 2. For the project you want to force in or force out, click the force in/out cell and choose the appropriate reason from the select value button that appears to the right.